shutter-project/shutter-jekyll-site/downloads/source-code.md

 If you are interested in the latest snapshot you can checkout our [git repository at GitHub](https://github.com/shutter-project/shutter)

+Before proceeding with the installation please make sure to have installed all [necessary dependencies](https://shutter-project.org/downloads/dependencies/).

 To install the source code with standard prefix (`/usr/local`) run

 ~~~